EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 A default configuration (``default_formats.conf``) and a template (``TEMPLATE_formats.conf``) shall be included in the ``eoxserver/conf`` directory.
-The default configuration shall only be used as a fallback if no ``formats.conf`` file is available in the instance ``conf`` directory.
+The default configuration shall only be used as a fall-back if no ``formats.conf`` file is available in the instance ``conf`` directory.

 The other configuration settings shall be defined in ``conf/eoxserver.conf``::